Organic Law (Spain): Approval

-Article 87 of the Constitution establishes who may take legislative initiative to put a project or proposal of law (whether organic or ordinary) before the Cortes.
-Article 87.3 says, "An organic law will regulate the forms of exercise and requisites for a popular initiative for the presentation of propositions of law.
+The Constitution establishes the procedures for proposing a bill before the Cortes.
+"An organic law will regulate the forms of exercise and requisites for a popular initiative for the presentation of propositions of law.
 In all cases, no fewer that 500,000 accredited signatures will be required.
 There shall be no such initiative in matters proper to organic law, treaties or laws of international character, nor in relation to the prerogative of mercy."
-Therefore, the government, the Congress, the Senate and the legislative assemblies of the autonomous communities can initiate the legislative processes that lead to the approval of an organic law (Articles 87.1 and 87.2); in contrast, popular initiatives are not permitted in this area.
+Therefore, the government, the Congress, the Senate and the legislative assemblies of the autonomous communities can initiate the legislative processes that lead to the approval of an organic law.
+In contrast, popular initiatives are not permitted in this area.